Our Team

 Budget Manager

-Nick Baird-Chrisohon serves as the budget manager for the Creative Arts Collective, overseeing the team’s financial and budgetary operations.
+Nick Baird-Chrisohon serves as the budget manager, overseeing the team’s financial and budgetary operations.
 An ordained elder in The United Methodist Church, Baird-Chrisohon has served congregations in Georgia and Tennessee and most recently oversaw programmatic and business operations for The Rev. Charlie Curb Center for Faith Leadership at Belmont.
 He currently serves as the Vice Chair for the United Methodist Ecumenical and Interreligious Training team, encouraging people of faith to engage in interfaith cooperation.
 He is a proud graduate of the University of Georgia and Vanderbilt University Divinity School and is pursuing a doctoral degree through Belmont’s College of Education.

 Dr. Steve Guthrie